$323,025Average Value$254Average Price per Sq Ft8Homes For Sale

 Mountain First Avenue Demographics and Home Trends

 Great Central Location!
 Offering this charming 3 bedroom 2 bathroom brick home and resting on a large corner lot.
-Features include Updated kitchen and baths, low E double pane windows installed and electrical panel upgraded (2017) New A/C unit and water heater (2018) New furnace 2020.
-Spacious backyard with a double gate for easy access & boat/trailer/RV.
-Close to U of A, Banner Medical,
+Features include Updated kitchen and baths, low E double pane windows installed and electrical panel upgraded (2017) New tankless water heater 2025, New A/C unit 2018, New furnace 2020.
+Plumbing from water meter thru-out the house replaced in 2011.
+Roof fully re-coated Dec '25.

 Beautifully updated and move-in ready, this home has it all—style, comfort, and location!
 Enjoy peace of mind with a newer roof and HVAC, plus the convenience of two spacious primary suites, each with its own ensuite bathroom.
 The white kitchen cabinets, stainless steel appliances, and vaulted ceilings create a bright, open feel, while wood-look flooring adds warmth and durability.
 Plush carpet